gulshantak1997/AspNetCoreProject/AdminLTE1/wwwroot/docs/components/miscellaneous.md

 ### Dropdown Menu Large

-You can add the `.dropdown-menu-lg` to `.dropdown-menu` for a bigger dropdown menu.
+You can add the `.Dropdown-menu-lg` to `.Dropdown-menu` for a bigger Dropdown menu.

 ### Dropdown Hover

-You can add the `.dropdown-hover` class beside this classes:
+You can add the `.Dropdown-hover` class beside this classes:
-- `.dropdown` (to use hover for the whole dropdown menu)
+- `.Dropdown` (to use hover for the whole Dropdown menu)
-- `.dropdown-menu` (to use hover on a specific menu item & sub menus)
+- `.Dropdown-menu` (to use hover on a specific menu item & sub menus)
-- `.dropdown-submenu` (to use hover on a specific sub menu item & sub sub menus)
+- `.Dropdown-submenu` (to use hover on a specific sub menu item & sub sub menus)

 ### Form Control Bottom Border Only